 All student IDs are randomly-generated 5-digit numbers (and are represented with leading 0s if need be).
 All grades are represented as a single letter; the available grades are A, B, C, and N (for "No Credit").
 It happens that the ID part of the line ("id:01234") is 8 bytes long, as is the grade part of the line (starting at the comma and including the newline: ", grd:A\n").
-That's the block length of the cipher that's being used; what a coincidence!
-What this means is that the ciphertext blocks of the encrypted grades database that you have access to are laid out like this:
+That's the block length of the cipher that's being used.
+What a coincidence!

+This means that the ciphertext blocks of the encrypted grades database that you have access to are laid out like this: